selemis-com/clap_schema/SPECIFICATION.md

 6. Respect `delimiter`, `terminator`, `repeatable`, `conflictsWith`, `overrides`, `requires`, conditional requiredness, `ignoreCase`, and `exclusive` when they are present.
 7. Satisfy every applicable argument-group cardinality, requirement, and conflict rule at each command level.
 8. Append positional values at each command level according to their explicit `position`, respecting `allowMissingPositionals`.
 If any positional has `requiresDoubleDash: true`, insert `--` before that positional as required by that command level.
 Once a `trailingVarArg` positional begins consuming values, treat the remaining tokens as its values; when `dontDelimitTrailingValues` is true, do not split those trailing values by configured delimiters.
-9. When `values` is present, prefer one of the advertised values.
-Values must also satisfy the parser represented by `type` and any application-specific validation.
+9. When `values` is present, prefer one of the advertised values, but do not treat that list as exhaustive validation.
+Every supplied lexical value must still satisfy Clap's configured parser.
 10. When relying on defaults, distinguish omission (`default`) from selecting an option without an explicit value (`defaultMissing`) and apply ordered `defaultIf` rules before the unconditional default.

 The schema does not prescribe shell quoting or escaping.
 The caller is responsible for passing the resulting argument vector safely to the process.
 Agents and tools SHOULD prefer direct argv/process APIs over constructing a shell command string.